Center For Ocean Sciences Education Excellence COSEE Ocean Systems

 NAB Webinar Series banner

-North Atlantic Bloom (NAB) Webinar Series
+North Atlantic Bloom Webinar Series

 This dynamic webinar series features the research of scientists from the 2008 North Atlantic Bloom (NAB) Experiment and focuses on key concepts in ocean science.
 The five-part weekly series consists of presentations from NAB scientists, and tells the story of the North Atlantic spring bloom and its role in the ocean ecosystem.
 It describes the multi-faceted nature of this complex experiment and provides a rich body of educational resources, including linked concept maps aligned to National Science Education Standards, and datasets that can be translated into classroom activities.